TakermanLTD/os-takerman/README.md

 ### Dependencies
 The build script will automatically install these if missing:
-- `wget` - For downloading the base Debian ISO
+- `wget` - For downloading the base Debian mini.iso
-- `genisoimage` - For creating ISO files
+- `xorriso` - For ISO creation and manipulation
-- `syslinux-utils` - For bootloader configuration
+- `isolinux` - For BIOS boot support (isolinux.bin, ldlinux.c32)
-- `xorriso` - For advanced ISO creation
+- `cpio` - For initrd extraction and repacking
-- `isolinux` - For BIOS boot support
+- `gzip` - For compressing/decompressing initrd

 ## Building the Custom ISO